monairain/readmegenerator/README-gen.md

 Welcome to readmegenerator,

 ```
-This project entailed creating a ReadME generator with Node.js
+creating a ReadMe generator with Node.js
 ```

 ## Table of Contents